mateussouzaweb/vine/README.md

-# Vanilla UI
+# Vine Framework

-Easy and functional vanilla JS components to simplify your life:
+Tiny, easy and functional JS framework to simplify the building of enhanced web projects:

 - Just works, super easy usage.
-- No need of NPM scripts, build tools, anything.
 - Zero dependencies, including module loaders.
+- Import directly as Typescript.
+- Or use the compiled Javascript code.

 Some of the features: